 Food Labels - LocalJuly 9, 2018

 This is the first installment in a series taking a closer look at some common food labels.
-Up next is organic food.
 For a quick snapshot of common labels found in Vermont look at our labeling guide.
 This information is part of VFN's work to improve communications between Vermont chefs and Vermont food producers, including through our updated and expanded member-to-member business directory (if you're a current VFN member, you can login now to view the directory and update your listing - don't remember your login info?
-Email email@example.com).
+Email firstname.lastname@example.org).

 One of the least clear food production labels is also the one of greatest concern to the Vermont Fresh Network: where the food came from.

 At VFN, we measure whether our culinary establishments are “local” food focused by setting minimum thresholds in 4 key areas - number of partnerships with farms, percent of food dollars spent on local foods, diversity of local food on the menu, and participation in the larger community to encourage a stronger local food system.